‘Bold And The Beautiful’ Spoilers Tues. September 11: Steffy Models, Zoe’s Hot For What Emma’s Denying Xander

 Zoe Wants What Xander Wants

 Emma already let it slip that she and Xander have only kissed.
-Zoe and Xander used to live together and she therefore knows that he is used to a more sexual relationship than what Emma is able to give.
-Bold and the Beautiful spoilers indicate that she will reminisce about their relationship, and will try to seduce Xander later this week.
+Zoe and Xander used to live together and she, therefore, knows that he is used to a more sexual relationship than what Emma is able to give.
+Bold and the Beautiful spoilers indicate that she will reminisce about their relationship and will try to seduce Xander later this week.

 Although, Xander protests, the B&B spoiler clip shows that their clothes will come off in the heat of their passion.
-Tune in to Bold and the Beautiful to find out if he will succumb to Zoe’s seduction techniques, and then check back on Inquisitr to stay up-to-date with all the latest spoilers, recaps and soap opera news.
+Tune in to Bold and the Beautiful to find out if he will succumb to Zoe’s seduction techniques, and then check back on Inquisitr to stay up to date with all the latest spoilers, recaps, and soap opera news.

 Boardroom Battles & Bedroom Bombshells. ????
 Don’t miss a very exciting week of #BoldandBeautiful! pic.twitter.com/5R5JOGPDXY